Inclusion, Equality, Special Educational Needs and Disabilities

 - To promote community cohesion (under the Education and Inspections Act 2006)

-- To eliminate discrimination, advance equality of opportunity and foster good relations (under the Equality Act 2010) For more information, please contact Mrs Palmer Headteacher)
+- To eliminate discrimination, advance equality of opportunity and foster good relations (under the Equality Act 2010) For more information, please contact Mr Chapman, Headteacher)